-Nuclear engineering focuses on enabling the peaceful use of the atom to provide electricity, process heat and products that utilize radiation and radioactive materials.
-Within the Department there are numerous opportunities for students to gain practical knowledge and experience in many areas of the field.
-Research, development and testing are the hallmarks of our Ph.D., M.S. and M.Eng. programs and undergraduate students often become involved in the research activities conducted by our faculty and graduate students.
-At Oregon State you can experience nuclear engineering like nowhere else in the World as our large-scale test facilities, renowned faculty, and small department size make the NERHP a unique and rewarding experience.
+Nuclear engineering focuses on enabling the peaceful use of the atom to provide electricity, process heat and make products that utilize radiation and radioactive materials.
+Within the School of Nuclear Science and Engineering (NSE) there are numerous opportunities for students to gain practical knowledge and experience in many areas of the field.
+Research, development and testing are the hallmarks of our Ph.D., M.S. and M.Eng. programs, and undergraduate students often become involved in the research activities conducted by our faculty and graduate students.
+At Oregon State you can experience nuclear engineering like nowhere else in the world, as our large-scale test facilities, renowned faculty, and excellent student-to-faculty ratio make the NSE a unique and rewarding experience.

 The program is accredited by ABET (view our accreditation information).

 The undergraduate or bachelor's program is broken into two sections: pre-engineering (two years) and pro-engineering (two years).
 Please review the undergraduate admission requirements and contact the Head Undergraduate Advisor Joan Stueve with any questions.

 Admission to a graduate program requires applicants to meet high standards set by the School of Nuclear Science and Engineering and the Oregon State Graduate School.